RE Opening :

 We open every Wednesday Morning 10.30am to 12 pm

-This Memory Café would be open to all people who may be experiencing memory loss, for whatever reason.
+This Memory Café will be open to all people who may be experiencing memory loss, for whatever reason.

-We initially see the café opening possibly twice a month at the Silver Street Centre, either as a ‘drop in’ or perhaps a more organised event / session.
+The café will be opening even Wednesday at the Silver Street Centre, as a ‘drop in’ a with a more organised event / session.

 What is a Memory Cafe?